Linda Crampton is a writer who lives in Greater Vancouver. She enjoys walking and likes to take photographs of her discoveries.

 In 1980, a different resort opened at the base of the nearby Blackcomb mountain.
 In 2003, the union between the Whistler and Blackcomb resorts was completed.
 In 2016, the combined operation was bought by a US company.

-Today the resort is frequently referred to as Whistler Blackcomb and is internationally known.
+Today, the resort is frequently referred to as Whistler Blackcomb and is internationally known.
 It's often considered to be the largest ski resort in North America.
-It's used for sports events, business conferences, and recreational activities.
+It's used for sports events, business conferences, and recreational activities and offers many attractions.

 Villages in Whistler